Seed Grant Program

 - The Review Panel and the Director dictate all aspects of fund disbursement and procedures may vary among applicants.

 - Though unlikely, an award of Seed Grant Funds may have tax implications and impact a recipient’s financial aid package.
-Neither the Review Panel nor the Director will be in a position to provide insight as to these matters.
+Neither the Review Panel nor the Director will be in a position to provide counsel/advice as to these matters.

 - The Director may alter aspects of the Seed Grant Program without notice.